on-prem/jidoteki-admin-api/README.md

   * View the status of a software update
   * View and update network settings
   * View and update application settings
+  * Retrieve compressed log files
+  * Retrieve version and changelog of the appliance

 # Requirements